open-turo/nibel/README.md

 ```

 ### Defining a destination with args

-For a screen with arguments, make sure its associated destination implements `DestinationWithArgs` where the args should be `Parcelable`.
+For a screen with arguments, make sure its associated destination is a `data class` that implements `DestinationWithArgs` where the args should be  `Parcelable`.
 ```kotlin
 data class SecondScreenDestination(
   override val args: SecondScreenArgs // Parcelable args